 The SBAB Group and the Issuer are subject to capital adequacy and liquidity regulations, which aim to put in place a comprehensive and risk-sensitive legal framework to ensure enhanced risk management among financial institutions.
-Regulations which have impacted the SBAB Group and the Issuer and are expected to continue to impact the SBAB Group and the Issuer include, among others, the Basel III framework, the EU Capital Requirements Directive 2013/36/EU (the "CRD IV"), as amended by Directive (EU) 2019/878 (the "CRD V"), and the EU Capital Requirements Regulation (EU) No. 575/2013 (the "CRR"), as amended by Regulation (EU) 2019/876 (the "CRR II") and, by Regulation (EU) 2020/873.
-The CRR and the CRD IV are supported by a set of binding technical standards developed by the European Banking Authority (the "EBA").
-The regulatory framework may continue to evolve and any resulting changes could have a material impact on the SBAB Group's and/or the Issuer's business.
+Regulations which have impacted the SBAB Group and the Issuer and are expected to continue to impact the SBAB Group and the Issuer include, among others, the Basel III framework, the EU Capital Requirements Directive 2013/36/EU ("CRD IV"), as amended by Directive (EU) 2019/878 ("CRD V"), and the EU Capital Requirements Regulation (EU) No. 575/2013 ("CRR"), as amended by Regulation (EU) 2019/876 ("CRR II").
+CRR and CRD IV are supported by a set of binding technical standards developed by the European Banking Authority (the "EBA").
+In addition, in October 2021, the European Union adopted a proposal to further amend the CRR and CRD IV as the final elements of the implementation of the Basel III framework.
+The proposals, more commonly known as CRR3 and CRD VI, are in the final stages and the legal texts have been published, but are still subject to legal review and final vote before their intended entry into force which is 1 January 2025 for CRR3 and, for CRD VI, once transposed by Member States.
+Until such time as the CRR3 and CRD VI proposals are incorporated into European Union law, the Issuer is unable to determine their final impact on its own financial performance.

 The capital adequacy framework includes, inter alia, minimum capital requirements for the components in the capital base with the highest quality, common equity tier 1 ("CET1") capital, additional tier 1 capital and tier 2 capital.
-The CRR II also introduced a binding leverage ratio requirement (i.e. a capital requirement independent from the riskiness of the exposures, as a backstop to risk-weighted capital requirements) for all institutions subject to the CRR.
-In addition to the minimum capital requirements, the CRD IV provides for further capital buffer requirements that are required to be fulfilled with CET1 capital.
+CRR II also introduced a binding leverage ratio requirement (i.e. a capital requirement independent from the riskiness of the exposures, as a backstop to risk-weighted capital requirements) for all institutions subject to CRR.
+In addition to the minimum capital requirements, CRD IV provides for further capital buffer requirements that are required to be satisfied with CET1 capital.
+The combined buffer requirement is the total CET1 capital required to meet the requirement for the capital conservation buffer extended by an institution-specific countercyclical capital buffer, a G-SII buffer, an O-SII buffer and a systemic risk buffer, as applicable, and each as defined in Article 128 of CRD IV.
 Certain buffers may be applicable to the SBAB Group and the Issuer as determined by the SFSA.
 The countercyclical buffer rate is a capital requirement which varies over time and is to be used to support credit supply in adverse market conditions.
-On 29 September 2021, the SFSA communicated that the countercyclical buffer rate was to be increased from 0 per cent to 1 per cent on 29 September 2022, and to 2 per cent with effect from 22 June 2023.
-A breach of the combined buffer requirements is likely to result in restrictions on certain discretionary capital distributions by SBAB and/or the Issuer, for example, dividends on CET1 and coupon payments on tier 1 capital instruments.
+On 16 March 2020, the countercyclical capital buffer for Sweden was lowered from the previous 2.5 per cent to 0 per cent as a pre-emptive measure to avoid a credit crunch due to the developments surrounding the coronavirus pandemic and the spread of coronavirus and its impact on the economy.
+On 29 September 2021, the SFSA communicated that the countercyclical buffer rate of 0 per cent would be applied until 28 September 2022.
+As of 22 June 2023, the countercyclical buffer rate is 2 per cent.
+A breach of the combined buffer requirements is likely to result in restrictions on certain discretionary capital distributions by the SBAB Group and the Issuer, for example, dividends on CET1 and coupon payments on tier 1 capital instruments.